ryanfp/DnD-Compendium/Untitled.md

 Once you use this ability, you can't use it again until you finish a long rest.

-### Lair Resistance
+### **Lair Resistance**

-You have advantage on saving throws against lair actions and regional effects caused by any creature.
+You have Advantage on saving throws against lair actions and regional effects caused by any creature.

+### **Legendary Defense**

+When a creature uses a Legendary Action to make an attack against you, you can use your **reaction** to add your Wisdom modifier to your AC against that attack.
+You make this choice after seeing the attack roll but before knowing whether it hits.

 ---